ChurchApps/FreeShowWeb/src/routes/docs/views/+page.md

 ---
 title: Views
-description: The default show view is a grid of all the slide, but you can change this to just a text view.
+description: The default show view is a grid of all the slides, but you can change this to just a text view.
 ---

 # Different views